Skip to content

 def add_node(self, entity_type: str, entity_value: str, properties: dict | None = None) -> str

 Creates or updates a node.
 Returns node_id.
-If the node already exists, updates its properties and updated_at.
+If the node already exists, merges properties and refreshes updated_at.

 add_edge()